 What is Abilify (aripiprazole) Used For?

-Abilify is a third-generation atypical antipsychotic medication used in the treatment of adult schizophrenia, bipolar 1 disorder, Tourette syndrome, and in young children (age restrictions apply) presenting symptoms associated with Autistic Disorder, such as temper tantrums, mood swings and aggression.
+Abilify is a third-generation atypical antipsychotic medication used in the treatment of adult schizophrenia, bipolar 1 disorder, Tourette syndrome, and in young children (age restrictions apply) presenting symptoms associated with Autistic Disorder, such as temper tantrums, mood swings, and aggression.
 Abilify (aripiprazole) research has accumulated a significant body of data from clinical trials on various age groups and populations over the time the drug was first developed in the late 1990s and released in the US in 2002.
-Some side effects of aripiprazole led to the FDA placing a black box warning that restricted prescribing the drug within certain populations or age groups.6
+Some of the adverse reactions reported led to the FDA placing a black box warning that restricted prescribing it to certain populations or age groups.6

 The drug is used primarily in the treatment of schizophrenia, bipolar disorder, and major depressive disorder in adults.
 The FDA expanded approved uses to include acute mania and mixed episodes (a combination of manic and depressive symptoms), in adults as well as in children who are at least 10 years of age.
 Elderly patients with signs of dementia should not take Abilify, as stated in the FDA black box warning regarding an increased risk of death in that population.6